OjasCoder07/CryptGo/README.md

 End-to-End Encrypted File Storage System

 To check the signup, the backend server must be running.
-Go to the Backend folder
+Go to the Backend folder.
-Activate the virtual environment
+Activate the virtual environment.
-Run this in the terminal: "python app.py"
+Run this in the terminal: "python app.py".
-Open signup.html from the Frontend folder in a browser Fill the signup form and submit
+Open signup.html from the Frontend folder in a browser.
+Fill the signup form and submit.